akapp9709/TOA-Repo/Documentation/Trials Of Atlas/Kieran Research/Research Homework.md

 		- Keeping plausibility while in a fictional environment.
 - The undeniable popularity of video games as a method of increasing engagement with historical studies and to increase the public knowledge on the topic.
 	- Held back by historians' reservations on studying video games.
+- MacCallum- Stewart and Parsler’s genre of historical games - Definitions

 Included readings
 - Chapman